3 Ways to Handle Imposter Syndrome as a Photographer

 If you attempt to recite an affirmation to yourself that deep down you know not to be true, you will feel immediate discomfort saying it because you will know that you’re lying to yourself.
 This is also a great technique to identify areas of your life or photography practice that are lacking.

 The hardest person to lie to is ourselves.
-If I try to state a positive affirmation about how much time I’ve spent in lightroom honing my editing skills and I’ve only spent an hour or in the program all month, then I 100% should and will have trouble saying such an affirmation to myself.
+If I try to state a positive affirmation about how much time I’ve spent in lightroom honing my editing skills and I’ve only spent an hour or two in the program all month, then I 100% should and will have trouble saying such an affirmation to myself.
 If this is the case, you should have a lightbulb moment that says “I’m lying to myself.
 Why am I lying to myself?
 I should do some self-evaluation there but in the meantime, I’m glad I uncovered this fact about myself.
 I should get to work in Lightroom and watch some tutorials.”

 As you go about your day institute such affirmations at random into your routine.
 If you have some free time at a point during your day, take 2-5 minutes to be your own biggest cheerleader.
 As you build this routine you will need to do it less and less because you are effectively rewiring your personality and psyche to truly emulate these things about yourself that in your mind you know to be true.